Reviewed By Anne Carrión Toale, Vaccine Injury Attorney

-As a result, Congress created the National Vaccine Injury Compensation Program (NVICP); to help victims of adverse vaccine reactions.
-Mctlaw helps those people get financial compensation from the NVICP.
+As a result, Congress created the Vaccine Injury Compensation Program (VICP); to help victims of adverse vaccine reactions.
+Mctlaw helps those people get financial compensation from the VICP.
 And we do it at no cost to you.

 What Makes mctlaw Different?